-With the GCM (or GCMW) setting of the Base Station BS1000, you can specify the IFB group channel and dim level of the FB audio (Program input).
-With this setting on the BS1000, when an IFB path is created on a Genie group channel set as the FB audio, the FB audio is dimmed and mixed with IFB audio.
+With the GCMV2 setting of the Base Station BS1000, you can specify the IFB group channel and dim level of the Program audio (Program input).
+With this setting on the BS1000, when an IFB path is created on a Genie group channel set as the Program audio, the Program audio is dimmed and mixed with IFB audio.
 With this function, the wireless Beltpack may be used as the IFB caller or destination.
 You can also apply IFB to set up to send Line input audio back to Line output.
 (This has been applied to BS1000 version V4030)